4lch4/Enigilo/README.md

 Enigilo is a [Visual Studio Code][0] extension that's sole purpose is to make it easier to insert and manage your links in Markdown files.

+## Name

+This project was initially called Enmeti.
+In order to publish it under my _actual_ publisher profile (4lch4) I had to rename it as I've lost access to the original publisher profile (HF-Solutions-LLC).

+As for the meaning behind the name, Enmeti means "Insert" in Esperanto, whereas Enigilo means "Inserter" which I found to be more accurate to what this extension does.

 ## How to Use It

 The simplest way to insert a link would be to select some text, right click, and then select `Insert Link`.
 It will show an **InputBox** so you can give it the URL of your link: